The Maximal Probability that k-wise Independent Bits are All 1

-Our main tool in proving the above theorem is the following estimate.
-Given a random variable $X\sim\Bin(n,p)$ and a polynomial $f$ of a certain form, we construct a new polynomial $g$ from $f$ by perturbing the roots of $f$ slightly in a certain way.
-We then wish to bound the ratio of $\E g(X)$ to $\E f(X)$.
-Such a bound is given by Theorem~\ref{thm: ratio between polynomials} where the question is also described more precisely.
+Here is a high-level description of the proof of Theorem~\ref{main_theorem}.
+We start by employing linear programming duality as in \cite{BGGP}.
+This duality shows that $M(n,k,p)$ is the minimum of the expectation $\E f(X)$, where $X\sim\Bin(n,p)$, over all polynomials $f$ from a certain class (see \eqref{one_d_max_dual_discrete_problem}).
+A similar duality shows that $\tilde{M}(n,k,p)$ is the minimum of the expectation $\E g(X)$, where $X\sim\Bin(n,p)$, over all polynomials $g$ from a strictly smaller class than that of the first minimization problem (see \eqref{one_d_max_dual_continuous_problem}).
+This latter minimization problem is exactly solvable using the methods of the classical moment problem.
+We continue by associating to each polynomial $f$ from the class of the first problem, a polynomial $g$ from the class of the second problem, obtained by perturbing the roots of $f$.
+It thus follows that

+where the maximum ranges over all polynomials $f$ from the class of the first problem and $g$ is the polynomial associated to $f$.
+A bound for the RHS of the above inequality which yields Theorem~\ref{main_theorem} is then given by Theorem~\ref{thm: ratio between polynomials}.
 Our methods can be used to bound the `change' in expectation for other distributions as well (see Section~\ref{sec: pert root} for more details).
-We note that the methods used in proving the theorem can be applied to other problems where there are continuous analogues to discrete problems, and thus it seems that Theorem~\ref{thm: ratio between polynomials} might be of independent interest.
+Such an argument can be applied to other problems where there is a classical moment problem analogue to discrete problems.
+It thus seems that Theorem~\ref{thm: ratio between polynomials} and its proof might be of independent interest.

-\paragraph{Outline} Section~\ref{problem_and_dual_section} gives a more precise description of the question we consider, and explains some useful facts about it.
+\paragraph{Outline} Section~\ref{problem_and_dual_section} gives a more precise description of the question we consider, and explains some useful facts about it, including the use of linear programming duality.
 Section~\ref{relaxed_problem_section} describes the relaxed version of the problem with emphasis on its similarity to the original problem.
-Our main result is explained in Section~\ref{main_results_section} where the result on polynomials and the reduction between them are also described.
+Our main result is explained in Section~\ref{main_results_section} where the result on polynomials and the reduction between them are described.
+We also do the computations needed to obtain Corollary~\ref{intro_corollary} there.
 Finally, Section~\ref{sec: pert root} proves the result on polynomials.
-Some open problems are presented in Section~\ref{open_problems_section}. \end{section}
+Some open problems are presented in Section~\ref{open_problems_section}.
+For completeness, the appendix gives short proofs for the results of \cite{BGGP} that we use. \end{section}

 \begin{section}{The problem and its dual} In this section we introduce notation for our problem and present it in more precise terms.
 We then continue to describe the dual of the problem, on which we shall concentrate in the following sections.
 Let $\A(n,k,p)$ be the set of all probability distributions on $\{0,1\}^n$ which are $k$-wise independent and have identical marginals $p$.
 In other words, the distribution of $(X_1,\ldots, X_n)$ belongs to $\A(n,k,p)$ if $\P(\forall \ i\in S \ X_i=1)=p^{|S|}$ for all $S$ with $|S|\le k$.
 Thinking of $\A(n,k,p)$ as a body in $\R^{2^n}$, it is convex.
 Hence, bounding the probability of the event $\AND = \{ \forall \ 1\le i\le n \ X_i=1 \}$ under all probability distributions in $\A(n,k,p)$ is the same as finding